Danack/FunctionTypes/6_generics.md

 However this code wouldn't be runnable.
 If the VM ever tries to execute a T_TEMPLATE it just dies with fatal error.

-Step 2) Add support for autoloading generics
+2. Add support for autoloading generics

 The users would have to register a function: